Manchin’s decision provokes fury over potential for warmer world

 “Senator Manchin has lost all credibility and can no longer be trusted to prioritize the well-being of Americans and the planet over his own profiteering and political grandstanding,” Raad said.

-Democrats, activists and scientists reacting to the news worried the inability of Congress to take meaningful reaction would consign the U.S. to more heatwaves, floods, droughts and intense storms.
+Democrats, activists, and scientists reacting to the news worried the inability of Congress to take a meaningful reaction would consign the U.S. to more heatwaves, floods, droughts, and intense storms.

 With Republicans seemingly poised to win back the House majority this fall, Manchin’s decision felt like a death blow to the hopes of taking action on climate with Democrats in the White House and in charge of both chambers of Congress.